houseabsolute/precious/README.md

 ## Examples

-Check out this repo's [examples directory](./tree/master/examples) for example `precious.toml` config files for several languages.
+Check out this repo's [examples directory](examples) for example `precious.toml` config files for several languages.
 Contributions for other languages are welcome!

-Also check out [the example `install-dev-tools.sh`](./tree/master/examples/bin/install-dev-tools.sh) script.
+Also check out [the example `install-dev-tools.sh`](examples/bin/install-dev-tools.sh) script.
 You can customize this as needed to install only the tools you need for your project.

 ## Configuration